 Haloperidol is a high-potency antipsychotic.
 Potency refers to the dosing amount necessary to elicit a therapeutic effect.
-Therefore, a smaller amount of a high-potency drug yields similar effects of a larger amount of a low-potency drug.
+Therefore, a smaller amount of a high-potency drug yields similar effects to a larger amount of a low-potency drug.
 High potency antipsychotics have a higher incidence of extrapyramidal side effects when compared to low potency ones.
 Haloperidol is considered a major tranquilizer.

 Prolonged or excessive use of haloperidol decreases dopamine activity and causes movement disorders known as extrapyramidal effects.
 Early symptoms include acute dystonia, parkinsonism, and akathisia.
-Later symptoms include tardive dyskinesia, that manifests as repetitive and involuntary movements.
+Later symptoms include tardive dyskinesia that manifests as repetitive and involuntary movements.

-Haloperidol should be administered with caution because antipsychotics lower the seizure threshold and therefore increase the risk of seizures.
+Haloperidol should be administered with caution because antipsychotics lower the seizure threshold and, therefore, increase the risk of seizures.
 Seizures may occur in susceptible individuals with seizure disorders or with excessive doses of haloperidol.
 During treatment, the patient should be monitored.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.

 Unforgettable characters with concise but impactful videos (2-4 min each)